WHAT IS RECORD CLEARING / RECORD EXPUNGEMENT IN ORANGE COUNTY?

 If you or someone you know has a criminal record that is holding them back, it is essential that you contact our office as soon as possible.
 Our firm will provide you with a completely free consultation to help you determine if you are eligible for expungement.
 Even if you are not, we may be able to assist you in other ways.
 We may be able to reduce your felony to a misdemeanor, or terminate your probation early.
 Even if you were not convicted, or if a case was never filed against you, we may be able to assist you in sealing your arrest record.
 Contacting our office may make the difference in you advancing your career, or passing an upcoming background check.

-At the Orange County Record Expungement Attorney Law Firm, one of our experienced attorneys will meet with you directly, in the confidentiality of our office, to determine what avenue of relief will be best for you.
+At The Record Expungement Attorney Law Firm, one of our experienced attorneys will meet with you directly, in the confidentiality of our office, to determine what avenue of relief will be best for you.
 Once we have made that determination, we will draft and file all of the necessary paperwork for you.
 In most cases, you will not even have to attend any court hearing with us.
 Our goal is to make the expungement process go as smoothly as possible for you.